Domaine la Haute Févrie Muscadet Sèvre et Maine sur lie Terroir Les Gras Moutons 2009

 There are some obvious destinations when looking for a Muscadet to drink, top names such as Domaine de la Pépière, Pierre Luneau-Papin, Domaine de l’Ecu and others.
 I have these pretty well covered on Winedoctor, with some detailed profiles, recent updates and plenty of associated tasting notes.
 More recently I have been throwing my net further afield, trying to take in other domaines, some famous and long-associated with the region and the wines, some perhaps less well known.
 Some I have met and tasted with, as in the case of Bruno Cormerais, while others, such as the wines of Domaine de la Sénéchalière have been the subject of armchair-based exploration.
 Yes, armchair-based.
 I would like you to conjure up an image of me in a giant high-backed armchair, surrounded by fresh oysters and scallops served with Monique Luneau-Papin’s beurre blanc, all washed down with an array of Muscadets poured by my butler.
 The reality is not like that at all of course.
 Nevertheless that’s the image I would like you to have.
 So please try.

-There are some interesting-looking site-specific cuvées here, as well as an vieilles vignes cuvée modestly named Excellence, from vines aged between 50 and 86 years old planted on gneiss and orthogneiss terroirs.
-All are bottled sur lie, the Brangers obviously favouring the traditions of the region over troisième niveau experimentation (see my guide to the Muscadet Crus Communaux for more on that).
-One that particularly caught my eye though was Les Gras Moutons, not least because I am already familiar with this lieu-dit from the portfolio of the aforementioned Marc Ollivier.
+There are some interesting-looking site-specific cuvées here, as well as a vieilles vignes cuvée modestly named Excellence, from vines aged between 50 and 86 years old planted on gneiss and orthogneiss terroirs.
+All are bottled sur lie, the Brangers obviously favouring the traditions of the region over troisième niveau experimentation.
+One that particularly caught my eye though was Terroir Les Gras Moutons, not least because I am already familiar with this lieu-dit from the portfolio of the aforementioned Marc Ollivier.
 That is a wine I have featured in the past, when the 2009 Pépière Les Gras Moutons (same vintage as the wine featured here, I note) was my Weekend Wine.
-Although the terroir here is gneiss, Claude’s 7.2 hectares (rather more than Ollivier) include a little over 4 hectares planted on a seam of amphibolite (I assume the rest are on gneiss).
+Although the terroir here is gneiss, Claude’s 7.2 hectares (rather more than Ollivier) include several planted on a seam of amphibolite.
 The vines range from 40 to 70 years of age and, as with the rest of the domaine, their fruit is hand-picked.